imjoy-team/ImJoy/docs/development.md

     "requirements": ["conda:numpy", "pip:scipy==1.0", "repo:https://github.com/userName/myRepo"]
     ```

-#### Install package from GitHub
+#### Install Python package from GitHub
-`pip` is Git-aware and can install packages.
-This means that you can installation
-directly from a Git url.
+If your python module has a working `setup.py` file, you can also use it directly from Github without uploading to Python Package Index ([PyPI](https://pypi.org)).
+The way to do is to provide a URL to your github repo with PyPI format.
 Several excellent resources exist to explain this step,
 such as [this one](https://packaging.python.org/tutorials/packaging-projects/).
-Please note that it is not necessary that you up-load
-your package to the Package Index.
-The crucial part is that you provide the `setup.py`.

 The general syntax is shown below with parameters indicated in `{}`:
  ```json